 In Ephesians 5:25, Paul states:

-Husbands, love your wives, just as Christ also loved the church and gave Himself up for her.
+“Husbands, love your wives, just as Christ also loved the church and gave Himself up for her.”

 Herein is a direct parallel contained in one passage connecting the metaphor of marriage to the redemptive work of Christ for His Church.
 In that a physical husband cannot spiritually save his physical wife, he is commanded nonetheless to display the same sacrificial love to the point of death so as to depict the ultimate love of Christ for His called-out ones.

-To the degree that he sacrifices his own desires for those of his wife, is the degree that she senses his true love.
+To the degree that he sacrifices his own desires for those of his wife is the degree that she senses his true love.

 In Ephesians 5:26 the passage continues to indicate the cleansing metaphor of the husband to the wife in parallel to Christ and His Church.
 It reads,

-so that He might sanctify her, having cleansed her by the washing of water with the word.
+“so that He might sanctify her, having cleansed her by the washing of water with the word.”

 This husbanding skill requires the abilities of being gracious, patient, loving and correcting (think of that in terms of 10-10-10-01 in respective proportions I might add!).
-In addition it requires the ability to discern true repentance and practice biblical forgiveness.
+In addition, it requires the ability to discern true repentance and practice biblical forgiveness.
 Each ingredient is representative of the process our Lord uses with His Church to sanctify her.
-Again, in terms of sanctifying one’s wife, we see the wondrous illustration that marriage emits relative to God’s nature, character and purposes in the world.
+Again, in terms of a husband’s sanctifying his wife, we see the wondrous illustration that marriage emits relative to God’s nature, character and purposes in the world.

 These are the many ways that the relationship of husbands and wives models and describes the spiritual realities of the living God of the universe who has revealed Himself in the Scriptures.
 The mere fact that the physical reality of marriage over the centuries has outwardly portrayed and paralleled the profound symbolism attested to in Scripture evidences the authorship of God not only on marriage, but His penmanship of the Bible.
 Their respective proclamations have matched up with one another for centuries!
 And:

 Beloved, hopefully this study will provide you with a different and even more powerful motive for working attentively, diligently and forthrightly on your marriage!
-There is so much more to the divine institution than your personal satisfaction (as important as that is in a fallen disappointing world).
+There is so much more to the divine institution than your personal satisfaction (as important as that is in a fallen, disappointing world).

 In a cultural sense even more is at stake: When America in any way denigrates God’s ordained institution of husband and wife marriage, our nation loses one of God’s primary means of heralding His nature to our country!
 This loss has serious long-term repercussions in terms of cultural patterning and moral direction.
 In this sense, and hope you clearly see why:

-1 The word “walk” is used by Paul metaphorically throughout the epistle to capsulate the believers’ process of sanctification, or becoming Christ-like.2 Cf. Genesis 1:26 and Deuteronomy 6:4
+1. The word “walk” is used by Paul metaphorically throughout the epistle to capsulate the believers’ process of sanctification or becoming Christlike.

-3 The one exception to submission to authority relates to the one(s) in authority asking another to violate God’s clear commands.
+3. The one exception to submission to authority relates to those in authority asking another to violate God’s clear commands.

-5 There is a gradient ease or difficulty in the submission of the wife relative to the love—or lack of by the husband, and vice-versa.
+5. There is a gradient ease or difficulty in the submission of the wife relative to the love—or lack of by the husband, and vice-versa.
 Note that these indispensable ingredients of submission and love in marriage are exemplarily and simultaneously modeled in the Trinity.

-6 Theologically, this is the tension of synthesizing the Economic Trinity with the Ontological Trinity.
+6. Theologically, this is the tension of synthesizing the Economic Trinity with the Ontological Trinity.
 Both are taught in Scripture.
 The Economic Trinity refers to how the persons of the Trinity relate to each other, and the Ontological Trinity depicts God’s overall being and existence.

-8 Ortland, Raymond C. Jr. Male-Female Equality and Male Headship; Genesis 1–3.
-Excerpted from, Piper, John & Grudem, Wayne, Gen. Ed.’s Recovering Biblical Manhood & Womanhood: A Response to Evangelical Feminism (Wheaton: Crossway Books, 1991) p.
-95
+8. Raymond C. Ortland, Jr., Male-Female Equality and Male Headship; Genesis 1–3, quoted in John Piper and Wayne Grudem, Recovering Biblical Manhood & Womanhood (Wheaton: Crossway Books, 1991), 95.

-10 Scott, Stuart.
-The Exemplary Husband (Bemidji, Minnesota: Focus Publishing, 2000) p 205
+10. Scott, Stuart.
+The Exemplary Husband (Bemidji, Minnesota: Focus Publishing, 2000), 205.